Back to Portfolio

 The AI Demand Counter-Narrative

 The market treats AI as a risk to office REITs (fewer knowledge workers needed).
-Leopold Aschenbrenner's position suggests the opposite view:
+Two independent superinvestors suggest the opposite view:

-• AI companies need physical space for employees who build AI systems
+• Aschenbrenner (SALP, 1.2%): AI companies need physical space for employees who build AI systems; AGI development requires dense clusters of researchers working together

 • AI compute infrastructure (data centers) could be adjacent to KRC properties